PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

   - Product analytics
 ---

 > This is a guest post by [Anna Debenham](https://www.linkedin.com/in/anna-debenham/).
-Anna is a former developer and director of product at [Snyk](https://snyk.io/), the open-source cybersecurity company.
-She is currently an operating partner at [boldstart](https://boldstart.vc/), a VC firm supporting developer-first, infra, and saas startups.
+Anna is a former developer and director of product at cybersecurity company [Snyk](https://snyk.io/).
+She is currently an operating partner at [boldstart](https://boldstart.vc/), a VC firm supporting developer-first, infra, and SaaS startups.

 Any data scientist will tell you the worst part of their job is dealing with messy and unstructured analytics data.
-Usually, this is caused by software engineers carelessly capturing analytics – without a second thought about how the data will be used.
-The result is bad data that leads to bad decisions.
+Usually, this is caused by software engineers capturing analytics without knowing how the data will be used by someone else.
+The result is unreliable data that teams don't trust.

-In this post, we'll cover the best practices for how to build a scalable analytics foundation you can trust (and your data scientist won't hate).
+In this post, I'll cover the best practices for how to build a solid analytics foundation you can trust (and your data scientist won't hate).

 ## 1. Implement a naming convention